SAP-samples/teched2022-IN262/README.md

 ## Exercises

+In the following, please click the PDF link.
+The PDF would download on your machine from which you can start the exercise.

 Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.

 - [Getting Started](exercises/ex0/)